DarrenBro/tensorFlow/README.md

 2. Your neural network learns what those patterns are.

 # Git clone or fork this project, cd into root and create a virtual envirnoment, (suggest using python3)
+If you don't have python3 or not sure run the below.
+<br/>Check -> "brew list | grep python"
+<br/>Install -> "brew install python3"
+<br/>`On your IDE check your python interpreter is set to python3 or higher`

-python3 -m venv .
+Now you can run the following-> python3 -m venv .

 # Running above command creates the target directory (creating any parent directories that don’t exist already) and places a pyvenv.cfg file in it with a home key pointing to the Python installation from which the command was run (a common name for the target directory is .venv).
 You can read more about it here https://docs.python.org/3/library/venv.html

-# Then activate this virtual envirnoment
+# Then activate this virtual environment

 source bin/activate

 # Install pip to install dependencies(tensorflow)

-sudo easy_install pip
+<br/>sudo easy_install pip
-(my version at this time is pip version 19.1.1) pip3 install tensorflow check => pip3 show tensorflow
+<br/>(my version at this time is pip version 19.1.1)
+<br/>"pip3 install tensorflow"
+<br/>check => "pip3 show tensorflow"

 # TroubleShooting

-Errors I got but we can continue on until we need matplotlib A library for creating static, animated, and interactive visuals
+Errors I got but we can continue on until we need matplotlib which is library for creating static, animated, and interactive visuals.

-ERROR: matplotlib 1.3.1 requires nose, which is not installed.
+<br/>ERROR: matplotlib 1.3.1 requires nose, which is not installed.
-ERROR: matplotlib 1.3.1 requires tornado, which is not installed.
+<br/>ERROR: matplotlib 1.3.1 requires tornado, which is not installed.

 Issue with below
 /usr/local/bin/python3.7: can't find '__main__' module in '/Users/dir/tensorFlow'